 If you are searching for a homeschool math curriculum that is known for strong math skills, then you’ve probably heard of Singapore math.
-We’ve been using it for the last bit of 1st grade because I just felt like I needed to see if it was doable for me as a mom.
+We ended up switching to Singapore math half way through 1st grade because I just felt like I needed to see if it was doable for me as a mom.

 My son is bright, but I’m not confident in math and didn’t learn it like this!
 Borrowing and carrying on paper…got it down.
 Mental math and visualization?
 What’s that?!